foonerd/vos3-initv3/scripts/initramfs/README.md

 The debug file can be accessed during initramfs processing ***and*** after the boot process has completed.

 ## 2. **Using Breakpoints**
 Breakpoints are a big step forward for debugging, designed to let initramfs stop at optional locations in initramfs, the locations themselves are pre-defined, but can be configured with the ```break``` cmdline parameter.
 When a breakpoint is reached, initramfs jumps to a temporary busybox shell.
 Here you can check parameters, look at the kernel log (dmesg) or check the initramfs.debug file (when ```debug``` has been configure, combined with ```use_ksmsg=yes```, see above).

 You could add your own breakpoints, but that would mean a modification of the init script.
-Use ```do_break()``` for that and remove them when you are finished.
+Use ```maybe_volumio_break <break name> "init: $LINENO"``` for that and remove them when you are finished.

 ### Valid breakpoints are:
 ```
-cmdline, modules, backup-gpt, srch-firmw-upd, srch-fact-reset, kernel-rollb, kernel-upd, resize-data, mnt-overlayfs, modfstab, switch-root
+top, modules, premount, mount, cust-init-part, init-part-pars, progress, backup_gpt, krnl-archive, search-for-firmw, search-fact-reset, search-fact-reset, krnl-rollbck,krnl-upd, resize-data, mnt-overlayfs, cust-upd-uuid, updfstab, bottom, init
 ```

 ### Configuring a breakpoint